On Saturday, July 28th, 2018, in an alternate dimension similar to Earth, Oz Chen died when a truck rear-ended him on the 101 freeway.

 At first, this exercise felt not only morbid, but also selfish.

-Much of this is driven by the death of my father, who died way much too early.
+I’m motivated by the death of my father, who died much too early.

 I wish he left something behind for me.
 Some words of reassurance1.

 So on the off chance that I do die unexpectedly, I want my loved ones to find solace in my words.

 Specifically, a message dedicated to them.

 In case I die unexpectedly, or before my time, I want you to know that I’ve lived a full and good life.